olegp/common-node/README.md

     node-fibers test/all.js

-You can also run individual tests, for example:
+You can also run individual tests or sets of tests, for example:

     node-fibers test/io.js
+    node-fibers test/fs-base/all.js

 ### Benchmarks

 Although `common-node` is optimized for developer efficiency rather than performance, a number of benchmarks are included in [common-node/benchmarks](https://github.com/olegp/common-node/tree/master/benchmarks).
 A `common-node` version and an asynchronous version using Connect of each benchmark are provided.
 Results of these benchmarks will be included below.

-  * hello
+  * hello - returns a dynamically generated string
-  * static
+  * static - returns a file served from the file system
+  * http - makes a request to google and returns the response

 ### Contributing